philtopher/engine-arcade/ARCHITECTURE.md

 ### 1. User Initiates Game Creation

-- User enters a game description on the web interface
+- User enters a game description on the web interface (e.g., "make a zombie game")
-- User selects game type (3D Shooter, Platformer, Racing, Puzzle, or Custom)
+- Frontend sends this description to the Flask backend via AJAX
-- Frontend sends this data to the Flask backend via AJAX
+- No explicit game type selection is required - the system infers the game type from the description

 ### 2. Backend Processing